Draft evasion in the Vietnam War: Evasion in Australia

-In 1964 Australia enacted a draft for soldiers to send to Vietnam.
+Australia reintroduced compulsory military training via the National Service Act 1964, with conscripted soldiers deployed to Vietnam by the Holt government from 1966.
 From 1966 to 1968 a growing force of conscientious objectors grew in Australia and by 1967 became openly popular due to a growing protest movement.
 Information campaigns were carried out by organizations like Students for a Democratic Society and Save Our Sons to spread information on how to avoid the draft.

 Young men who were subject to the conscription lottery also formed their own anti-conscription organisation, the Youth Campaign Against Conscription.
 It was the YCAC that imported the concept of draft-card burning from the United States and ushered in a new form of resistance to conscription, active non-compliance.
 Instead of merely not registering (passive non-compliance with the National Service Scheme), the young conscripts actively demonstrated their distaste for the government's actions by destroying their registration cards.

 Conscription ended in December 1972, and the remaining seven men in Australian prisons for refusing conscription were freed in mid-to-late December 1972.
 63,735 national servicemen served in the Army, of whom 15,381 were deployed to Vietnam.
 Approximately 200 were killed.